Kite Making for Child Fliers

 MBK Kids Diamond - capping the spar tips.

 Step 4.
-Carefully put a sticky tape cap on all four spar ends.
+Carefully put an adhesive tape cap on all four spar ends.
 For each spar end:

 • pull off a length of tape about as long as an adult's finger